5 Important Tips For Working With Remodel Contractors

 Never pay a contractor until the work has been completed to your satisfaction.
 An experienced and professional contractor will carefully manage payments and expenditures to stay on budget.
 If progress payments are required, a quality remodel contractor will detail these on the initial contract.
 They will only send you progress invoices as stages of the project are fully completed.

 If a Contractor Walks Out On You…

-If a contractor skips out on you without notice before the contact is finished, there are actions you can take.
+If a contractor skips out on you without notice before the contract is finished, there are actions you can take.
 Notify the Contractors State License Board (CLSB) that your contractor has left and that the project is unfinished.
-The CLSB has processes in place to support consumers when contractors leave, and can assist you in finding a solution.
+The CLSB has processes in place to support consumers when contractors leave and can assist you in finding a solution.

 Understand What Permits You Need

 It’s not enough to just leave this to the contractor.
 Understand what permits your project needs to adhere to code and get them.
 If you don’t, the city may catch up with you during the sale of your property!
 If this happens you may have to pay penalties for not getting the permits needed.
 They can also have you redo the work to get it up to code, which can end up costing you more than it would have to do it right the first time.

 If there is more than one worker or contractor working on your home, then you need to ensure that all workers are adequately covered by workers’ compensation insurance.
 Workers’ compensation laws protect people who are injured on the job.
 It is designed to make sure that employees who are injured or disabled on the job are provided with fixed monetary awards.
 This removes the need for litigation which can be costly and time-consuming.
 Always ask contractors if they are paying payroll taxes on the employees they have at your home.
 If they are not, and a worker becomes injured on your property, that employee can sue you as well as the employer for workers’ compensation claims.